The Hertfordshire Cheetahs are delighted to announce that they will be hosting an Armed Forces Day thanks to a £9,880 grant from Awards for All.

 Both the Junior and Senior games will be live streamed thanks to support from UKAFL.
 “The team at UKAFL have been working with the Cheetahs committee to make sure this game reaches audiences from all over the world” Luke Clark said.
 “We are delighted to be able raise the awareness of British American and the Armed forces and I want to thank those who have made this day possible including Awards for All, the Cadets, UKAFL and my Committee members”.

-Festivities will start at 11am with the Junior game kicking off at 12pm, followed by the Senior game and then flag tournament completing the day.
+Festivities will start at 11am with the Junior game kicking off at 12pm, followed by the Senior game.
+The flag tournament will be played at 2.30pm (approx) between games.

 Keep your eyes peeled on the website for future updates to the Armed Forces Day.